Kesefon/gmod-discord-rpc/README.md

  Clients need to put the *gmcl_fluffydiscord_\*.dll* corresponding to the game's version in **lua/bin/**

  ### LUA Addon (Servers)
- Servers need to install a LUA script that syncs the game details to Discord.
+ Servers need to install a Lua script that syncs the game details to Discord.
- This can optionally be installed by players for support of single player games
+ This can optionally be installed by players for support of single player or P2P games.

- This .lua file needs to go in lua/autorun/client/
+ This .lua file needs to go in `lua/autorun/client/` Installing this file on the server will have no effect on clients who do not have the required module installed.

  ## Configuration
  ### Setting up an Application